b-wave/VP2_TFT-Weather-Receiver/README.md

 # VP3-Weather-Reciever
-Davis Vantage Pro Weather Station Reciever using a Moteieino with RFM69 and Color TFT Display.
+*A Davis Vantage Pro Weather Station Reciever using a Moteieino with RFM69 and Color TFT Display.

 This project is mainly a demo of the dekay/DavisRFM69 library (et.al.) using a TFT LCD screen intended to be a low cost replacement for a broken Davis Vu Weather staion that the ISS still works (with a few issues) ...but that is another story.
 Hopefully *someone* will find this useful.
 I ahd a fun time developing it and